InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Abstract

 \section{Abstract}

-Vectorized high-definition (HD) maps contain detailed information about surrounding road elements, which are crucial for various downstream tasks in modern autonomous driving vehicles, such as vehicle planning and control.
-Recent works have attempted to directly detect the vectorized HD map as a point set prediction task, resulting in significant improvements in detection performance.
-However, these approaches fail to analyze and exploit the inner-instance correlations between predicted points, impeding further advancements.
-To address these challenges, we investigate the utilization of inner-\textbf{INS}tance information for vectorized h\textbf{IGH}-definition mapping through \textbf{T}ransformers and introduce InsightMapper.
-This paper presents three novel designs within InsightMapper that leverage inner-instance information in distinct ways, including hybrid query generation, inner-instance query fusion, and inner-instance feature aggregation.
-Comparative experiments are conducted on the NuScenes dataset, showcasing the superiority of our proposed method.
-InsightMapper surpasses previous state-of-the-art (SOTA) methods by 5.78 mAP and 5.12 TOPO, which assess topology correctness.
-Simultaneously, InsightMapper maintains high efficiency during both training and inference phases, resulting in remarkable comprehensive performance.
-The project page for this work is available at \url{https://tonyxuqaq.github.io/projects/InsightMapper/}.
+Vectorized high-definition (HD) maps contain detailed information about surrounding road elements, which are crucial for various downstream tasks in modern autonomous vehicles, such as motion planning and vehicle control.
+Recent works attempt to directly detect the vectorized HD map as a point set prediction task, achieving notable detection performance improvements.
+However, these methods usually overlook and fail to analyze the important inner-instance correlations between predicted points, impeding further advancements.
+To address this issue, we investigate the utilization of inner-instance information for vectorized high-definition mapping through transformers, and propose a powerful system named \textbf{InsMapper}, which effectively harnesses inner-instance information with three exquisite designs, including hybrid query generation, inner-instance query fusion, and inner-instance feature aggregation.
+The first two modules can better initialize queries for line detection, while the last one refines predicted line instances.
+InsMapper is highly adaptable and can be seamlessly modified to align with the most recent HD map detection frameworks.
+Extensive experimental evaluations are conducted on the challenging NuScenes and Argoverse 2 datasets, where InsMapper surpasses the previous state-of-the-art method, demonstrating its effectiveness and generality. \keywords{Autonomous Driving \and High-definition Map}